Project

 Allow clients of SaxonJS to supply a map of custom XPath functions with arbitrary names

-Added by Conal Tuohy almost 2 years ago.
-Updated over 1 year ago.
+Added by Conal Tuohy over 2 years ago.
+Updated 4 months ago.

 Status: